Learning To Play Cello:

 there’s a simple test to confirm that you are ready to move on to the next

-Can you perform the actions while maintaining a natural smile?
+Can you perform while maintaining a natural smile?

-When the answer is yes, you’ve habituated to those actions such that those
+When the answer is yes, you’ve habituated to the actions such that those

 motions are now part of your subconscious.